1978 Holiday Inn fire: Fire

 The Holiday Inn in Greece, New York, was built in 1963 at a cost of US$1.3 million and consisted of a wood-frame structure with interior hallways and 91 rooms.
 The hotel had passed a fire inspection earlier in the month.
 The fire started on the first floor between the north and west wings of the hotel around 2:30 am.
 Cleaning supplies and paper products were stored in a closet near the fire's point of origin.
 Due to fire doors being left opened and the nearby combustible materials, the fire spread very rapidly.
 The fire alarm system was not tied to a dispatch center and although some people reported a bell ringing, they failed to realize it was the fire alarm bell.

 Investigators later determined that the fire broke windows in the hallways connecting the hotel's two wings.
 Flames shot up to the roofs of both wings and swept through an open area between the room's ceilings and roofs.
 Firewalls in the buildings did not extend to the roof, allowing the fire to rip through the top floor of each wing.
 The burning roof had collapsed into the top floor rooms.

 The fire was not reported to the Greece-Ridge Fire Department until 2:38 am, when an off-duty firefighter passing by the hotel reported it.
 125 firefighters from six nearby fire companies responded and fought the fire for two hours until 4:34 am.
 About 170 people were rescued from the building by firefighters and passers-by.
-The fire killed ten victims—eight women and two men—and 34 injured.
+The fire killed ten victims—eight women and two men—and injured 34.